notofonts/notoglot-mini/README.md

 ## Dataset

-The [dataset](./notoglot_mini/data/notoglot_scripts.json) is a JSON file that contains information about the world’s scripts, structured like so:
+The [dataset](./notoglot_mini/data/notoglot_scripts.json) is a JSON file that contains information about the world’s scripts, keyed by the script’s [ISO 15924 code](https://en.wikipedia.org/wiki/ISO_15924), and structured like so:

 ```
     "Armn": {